Making ‘roundup’ an easy-to-use, process-led application

 In the latest installment of our ongoing series featuring Windows Phone design consultations we bring you independent developer Russell Archer, creator of the clever location-sharing app ‘roundup’.Russell developed this Windows Phone exclusive app on his own to solve one of life’s daily problems: “rounding up” family and friends when out on excursions through the use of a shared map.
 (Note: The image shown is based on the updated app design.)

-Individuals using as app like roundup can easily find one another using the navigation directions enabled via the Nokia HERE APIs.
+Individuals using as app like roundup can easily find one another using the navigation directions enabled via the our HERE APIs.